Bush2775/Bush2775/README.md

 ### About Me
 Pronouns: He/Him </br>
 I am a Security Engineer looking learn to more about the industry and make meaningful connections.
 I'm looking to expand my horizons in frontend development and couple that with my security knowledge by learning React.
+Reach out to me with any questions or wanting to collaborate on a project.

 ### Projects/Certifications I'm Working On
 AWS Cloud Practitioner</br>
 30 Days of React</br>
 CISSP</br>

+### Fun Fact
+I sang in a barbershop quartet in high school, Four Times as Good

 ### Make First Contact